 Around the time of the mid-term of each semester, The Academy's weekly e-Bulletin for families will contain instructions about scheduling conferences.
-Teachers make approximately twelve hours available over two days for conferences with students and parents.
+Teachers make approximately twelve hours available over two days for in-person and online conferences with students and parents/guardians.
 Each conference with a classroom teacher lasts for fifteen minutes and is directed by the student.
-The conference is a time for the student to reflect on their progress, review their goals with their parents and teachers, make observations about their learning, celebrate their achievement, and reflect on areas for continued growth.
-For the convenience of parents, we do our best to cluster each family's conferences, but occasionally-given that we are trying to make the best possible schedule for so many different families-a teacher will be fully booked and have to schedule a phone conference.
-Parents with multiple children may choose to have separate conferences for each child or hold them together.
+The conference is a time for the student to reflect on their progress, review their goals with their parents/guardians and teachers, make observations about their learning, celebrate their achievement, and reflect on areas for continued growth.
+For the convenience of parents/guardians, we do our best to cluster each family's conferences, but occasionally-given that we are trying to make the best possible schedule for so many different families-a teacher will be fully booked and have to schedule a conference at a different time. parents/guardians with multiple children may choose to have separate conferences for each child or hold them together.